HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-The above figure shows the top CDN providers for base HTML requests.
-The leading vendors in this category are Cloudflare, with a 58% share, followed by Google (21%), Amazon CloudFront (7%), Fastly (5%), and Akamai and Vercel, each with a 2% share.
+The leading vendors for serving base HTML requests are Cloudflare, with a 58% share, followed by Google (21%), Amazon CloudFront (7%), Fastly (5%), and Akamai and Vercel, each with a 2% share.

 {{ figure_markup(
   image="top-cdns-subdomain.png",